-- Government documents users are encouraged to search the online catalog or call the Reference Department (336) 758-4520 to verify that the Professional Center Library has the materials needed before coming to the library.
+- Government documents users are encouraged to search the online catalog or call the Reference Department (336) 758-4520 to verify that the Wake Forest University Law Library has the materials needed before coming to the library.

-- Please note that this library selects to receive primarily only those materials that support the curricula of our two graduate schools: that is, materials that are legislative, regulatory, or judicial in nature.
+- Please note that this library selects to receive primarily only those materials that support the curricula of our graduate programs: that is, materials that are legislative, regulatory, or judicial in nature.